Making a professional negligence claim for compensation when a solicitor misses a time limit

-Experienced litigation lawyers know that the court rules and in particular court time limits have to be followed to the letter.
+Experienced litigation solicitors know that the court rules, and in particular court time limits, have to be followed to the letter.
 They will be aware of the perils of leaving things to the last minute, when the risk of falling foul of a time limit or limitation period is at its highest.
 It is therefore good practice for cases to be conducted with this in mind.

 However, the best laid plans and intentions often go awry.
 When they do you can expect your opponent’s lawyers to leap on the slightest procedural error in the hope that an otherwise meritorious claim can be defeated on a technicality.